 About the Fellowship

-The clinical fellowship in Criminal Legal System Advocacy in the Jerome N. Frank Legal Services Organization, within Yale Law School’s clinical program, is a two-year Fellowship, with a third-year option.
-It is designed for lawyers with at least five years of practice who are considering a career in law school teaching.
-The fellow will work across clinics focused on criminal legal system advocacy, including criminal defense, post-conviction, excessive sentencing, prison legal services, and policy advocacy.
-The fellow will also work on issues that intersect with the criminal legal system (e.g., immigration, mental health).
-Fellows’ responsibilities include representing clients, supervising students, assisting in teaching classes, and pursuing a scholarship agenda.
-In addition, the fellow may be asked to co-teach a section of a six-week fall program for first-year students, Introduction to Legal Analysis and Writing.
-Candidates must be prepared to apply for admission to the Connecticut bar.
-(Candidates with five years of practice experience may qualify for admission without examination.)
-All work will be conducted with the support of the clinical faculty, and will focus on providing legal assistance to low-income clients and organizations working on criminal legal reform and adjacent issues.
+The Clinical fellowship in the Mental Health Justice Clinic is a two-year position with a third-year option and is designed for lawyers with at least three years of practice who are considering a career in law school teaching.
+Responsibilities include representing clients, supervising students, assisting in teaching classes, and pursuing a scholarship agenda.
+Candidates must be prepared to apply for admission to the Connecticut bar (candidates may qualify for admission without examination).
+All work will be conducted with the support of the clinical faculty and will focus on providing legal assistance to low-income and civil rights clients and organizations.

 How to Apply

-The Jerome N. Frank Legal Services Organization is committed to building a culturally diverse and pluralistic faculty and staff committed to teaching and working in a multicultural environment.
-Candidates must be able to work both independently and as part of a team, and must possess strong written and oral communication skills.
-Experience in creative and community driven advocacy is a strong plus.
+The Jerome N. Frank Legal Services Organization is committed to building a culturally diverse and pluralistic faculty and staff to teach and work in a multicultural environment.
+Candidates must be able to work both independently and as part of a team and must possess strong written and oral communication skills.
+Experience in creative and community-driven advocacy is a strong plus.
 Annual salary will depend on experience.
 In addition, Fellows are eligible to participate in Yale health plans and have access to university facilities.

-Email a resume, cover letter, writing sample, law school transcript, and names, addresses and telephone numbers of three references to firstname.lastname@example.org.
+Email a resume, cover letter, writing sample, and names, addresses and telephone numbers of three references to: firstname.lastname@example.org.
 Please indicate the clinic or clinics to which you are applying.
-Applications will be accepted on a rolling basis until March 1, 2024 but will be reviewed on a rolling basis (early applications encouraged).
+Applications will be accepted until March 1, 2024 but will be reviewed on a rolling basis (early applications encouraged).

 Full information can be found at the fellowship posting.